Leona Maguire: 2017

 On 22 October, Maguire qualified to play in the professional Symetra Tour in 2018 by finishing in ninth place at the LPGA Qualifying Tournament (Stage II) with rounds of 70, 69, 70, 72.
 She finished as the second highest amateur.
 On 9 November Maguire was selected as ACC Golfer of the Month for November 2017, which is the eight time she has won the monthly award in her college golf career.
 On 27 November Maguire was named 2017 Global Golf Post Female Amateur of the Year.
 She was also chosen as a member of the Global Golf Post All-Star amateur team of 2017, the third year in a row that she has been selected.
+In December she won the Irish Women's Amateur Golfer of The Year award for the fifth time, equalling the all-time record held by Claire Hourihane.